jiaohehu/NPreview/DOC-contex.md

   is centered and does not take up the entire width of the page.
 In addition, the "Figure 13.2" text is bold.

+- If the math is something like ```\exp()``` the parentheses are sometimes observed to being placed on top of the string "exp", which is a flaw in the current layout system.

+- I am not able to center a \starttabulate using \startalignment[center], regardless how hard I've tried, in spite of adding \dontleavehmode after \startalignment command, as was recommended by the WIKI.CONTEXTGARDEN.

 # Math formula